opencontainers/image-spec/layer.md

+# OpenContainers Image Layers Specification

+This specification describes how to serialize a filesystem and filesystem changes like removed files into a blob called a layer.
+To create a complete filesystem one or more layers are ordered on top of each other.
+This document will use a concrete example to illustrate how to create and consume these filesystem layers.

-# Creating an Image Filesystem Changeset
+## Creating an Image Layers Based on Filesystem Changes

-An example of creating an Image Filesystem Changeset follows.
+An example of creating image filesystem layers follows.

 An image root filesystem is first created as an empty directory.
 Here is the initial empty directory structure for a changeset using the randomly-generated directory name `c3167915dc9d` ([actual layer DiffIDs are generated based on the content](#id_desc)).